port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/timer.md

 ---
 sidebar_position: 11
-description: Timer is a data type used to define an expiration date/lifespan on a specific property
+description: Timer is a data type used to define an expiration date/lifespan of a specific entity
 ---

 import ApiRef from "../../../../api-reference/\_learn_more_reference.mdx"